mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 = \nabla_{\theta} 1 = 0.
 $$

-This property is not particularly relevant here but it is fundamental in the context of [control variates](https://en.wikipedia.org/wiki/Control_variates), and it has been exploited by [Roeder et al. (2017)](https://arxiv.org/abs/1703.09194) to reduce the variance of ELBO gradient estimators.
+This property will be helpful when we derive the score function estimator of the ELBO; it is also fundamental in the context of [control variates](https://en.wikipedia.org/wiki/Control_variates), and it has been exploited by [Roeder et al. (2017)](https://arxiv.org/abs/1703.09194) for variance reduction.
 Armed with the log-derivative trick, we are ready to derive the score function estimator.

 **Derivation of the estimator.** We want to overcome the problem described in the previous section, where we saw that the gradient of an expectation cannot be approximated via Monte Carlo.
 Our goal here will be to exploit the log-derivative trick to bypass this issue.
 In particular, we want to reach a friendly form of the integral and turn it into a proper expectation.
 Let's break it down